Pulmonary Langerhans cell histiocytosis

 Treatment and prognosis

 Overall prognosis is generally good with over 50% of patients demonstrating spontaneous resolution or stabilisation even without treatment 3.
 This is especially the case in patients who stop smoking.

-In a minority of patients (~20%) and more frequent in those who continue to smoke, the disease is progressive with deterioration in respiratory function and eventual end-stage pulmonary fibrosis 3.
+In a minority of patients (~20%) and more frequently in those who continue to smoke, the disease is progressive with deterioration in respiratory function and eventual end-stage pulmonary fibrosis 3.

 Treatment may not be required once smoking has ceased.
 Corticosteroids are frequently used and appear beneficial.
 In patients with rapidly progressive disease, no proven therapy has been found.
 In some selected patients lung transplantation may be an option, provided smoking has ceased.
 Recurrence in the transplanted lung has been described 4.

 Differential depends on whether nodular or cystic change is the dominant feature.